miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 5. "Future-Proofing SEO: My Blueprint for LLM-Guided Web Crawls"
 6. "Inside My Code: Building a Pipeline for the AI-Powered Web"
 7. "Why Google's Moat Is Evaporating: The Dawn of Small-World Crawls"
-8. "From HitTail to Pipulate: My Obsession with Serendipity and Deliberateness in SEO"
+8. "From HitTail to Pipulate: My Obsession with Serendipity and Deliberateness in CEO"

 **My Opinion of the Article:**